Former NFL Linebacker

 As a senior in 2005, Carpenter started first eleven games of the 2005 season, finishing fifth on the squad with 49 tackles and second on the team with eight sacks and 10.5 stops for losses, earning second-team All-Big Ten Conference honors.

-Carpenter is currently a co-host of the Morning Juice on 97.1 The Fan in Columbus, Ohio.
-He is also a college football analyst for ESPN.
+Currently: Co-host of the Morning Juice on 97.1 The Fan in Columbus, Ohio, and college football analyst for ESPN.

 Schlegel played college football for the Ohio State Buckeyes after transferring from the United States Air Force Academy and was selected by the New York Jets in the third round of the 2006 NFL draft.
 He was also a member of the Cincinnati Bengals of the NFL.
 Schlegel is currently the assistant athletic director for football sports performance at Ohio State.